|

 Co., FL (E.B.
 Chope!), and an unspecified number from Baldwin, Duval

-extirpated incidental to roadway "improvement"), but those shells
+extirpated incidental to roadway "improvement.")
+As with

-unable to locate Imri in Hamilton Co. or anywhere else in FL.
+or anywhere else in FL.
 Hubricht (1985: 37, 148) recorded D. subclausa from several other north FL counties, but our collections in some of his specific localities have revealed only D. hausmani.
 Given the low likelihood of obtaining topotypical material, and the lack of consensus on the conchological identification of D. subclausa, the discovery of a living colony with shells very closely approximating the holotype (see images above) is essential if molecular genetic methods are to be applied to the uncertain taxonomy of this and closely-related congeners.
-Hopes were raised in May, 2009, when Jeff Ward discovered an empty shell* with a close resemblance to ANSP 57082.
-Spurred by Jeff's discovery, Messrs.
-Frank and Ward undertook an arduous but unsuccessful search in the same collecting site a few weeks later.
-Subsequently, during late November, 2009, Brian Marshall discovered a colony consisting of both empty shells and living specimens in a farming area of northern St. Johns County (see above link).
+During late November, 2009, Brian Marshall discovered a colony consisting of both empty shells and living specimens in a farming area of northern St. Johns County (see above link).
 Hubricht, L., 1985, The distributions of the native land mollusks of the Eastern United States.
 Fieldiana 24(1359): pp. 1-191 + viii.
 June 28.
 Pilsbry, H.A., 1899.
 Descriptions of new American land shells.
 The Nautilus 12(12): 140-142.
 April.
 Pilsbry, H. A., 1948.
 Land Mollusca of North America north of Mexico vol 2 part 2.
 Academy of Natural Sciences, Philadelphia. xlvi + 591-1113.
-March 19. *On further review, this specimen was referred to an un-named Daedalochila species, originally encountered in Levy Co., but now known from Dixie, and Baker Cos. |
+March 19. | |